What is an Employer of Record

 Unlike Singapore, Canada has a federally mandated minimum wage, which is supplemented by province-specific minimum wage laws.
 On average, the minimum wage in Canada is significantly higher than in Singapore.
 However, it is essential to consider that living costs and socioeconomic factors differ between the two countries.
 In Singapore, the PWM aims to address wage disparities for low-wage workers, rather than implementing a strict minimum wage as seen in Canada.
 To learn more about Singapore's labor laws and their approach to wages, consult this source.

-Travis is a global business development advisor.
-He has spent the last 14 years supporting business establishment and development in North America, Southeast Asia, and throughout the world.
-With multiple degrees from the University of Oregon, Travis currently splits his time between the US, and Bali, Indonesia.
-At RemotePad, Travis writes about remote work, hiring internationally and PEO/EOR business models.
+Travis is a global business and expansion expert, having spent the last 15 years supporting business establishment in both Indonesia and the US.
+With several degrees from the University of Oregon, Travis currently splits his time between Asia and North America.
+Travis specializes in remote work and HR outsourcing.